berry-cs/sinbad/tutorials/racket/bikeshare3-ages.md

 ## Longest Trips

 Start with your definitions from a previous activity where we defined structures and functions to process [trips and users](bikeshare2-trips.md).

+1. Write a data definition, including template, for a non-empty list of trips (`NEList-of-trips`).

 1. Design a function **`trip-length`** that computes the distance of a trip using the Manhattan distance formula.